grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 She nodded.

-After a few minutes of listening Hemi reported to Percy: "it... seems like it is working Syl.
+After a few minutes of listening Hemi reported to Percy: "it... seems like it is working Sylvia.
 The sub with the ram is definitely following Shakes.
 And..."
 He paused for a moment to listen, "Shakes seems to be able to stay well ahead of them."
 He pointed to the mic directional indicator.
 "They are already 10 degrees off our course, and moving away quickly."

 "That's fucking excellent Hemi."
 Percy Said.